roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind Ch.
-07 ****** bysadkins116© Katie knelt down in front of Sarah and carefully removed each contact.
+Katie knelt down in front of Sarah and carefully removed each contact.
 Sarah obeyed and closed her eyes.
 She moved in front of Jackie and did the same.
 Katie stood and paced for a minute before she spoke again.

  "I want you to know that I never wanted you to be outed to the world.
 I made a huge mistake trusting those two women.
 I will make it up to you.
 When I tell you, I want you to open your eyes.
 I'll then explain everything to you."